A/N: Hey, so this quarter isn't as horrible as the last couple, so I was able to get this out a bit faster.

 The headmaster quieted their shouted questions.
 "I wanted to congratulate all of the champions.
 There is much to rejoice for tonight, not least of which is that all four of our champions made it through the three tasks whole and hale.
 There is more that happened tonight, but I'm afraid that you shall have to wait until tomorrow morning.
 I'm sure there will be a briefing at the ministry.
 For tonight though, we celebrate the remarkable achievements of our students.
 Now I believe I did abdicate my duties to my deputy headmistress, so perhaps if she is ready, it is time for the cup to be given to our champions.

 Harry wasn't surprised when it was Ron and Cedric who climbed up onto the pedestal.
 Everything still felt incredibly surreal.
 He was trying to make his way towards Ron and his family when it happened.
-He'd been very close, and the frustration he felt just then was perhaps the most real thing he'd felt since he left the gulley.
+He'd been very close, and the frustration he felt just then was perhaps the most real thing he'd felt since he had left the gulley.
 Madam Pomfrey, having already checked over the champions, stormed up to Harry and took one look at him before pulling out her wand and casting a diagnostic charm.

 She sent a glare towards the Headmaster.
 "Just letting you walk around in your state," she said.
 "Come on now, to the hospital wing with you."